qrslrhko/HTTP-error-404-tensorflow/index.md

 ### In order to avoid some errors, I install python 3.5 for sure.
-Use this common to create virtual environment for installing tensorflow.
+### Create virtual environment for installing tensorflow by this command line.
 ```
 conda create -n yourenvname python=3.5 anaconda
 ```